In the event of an emergency this site is not monitored. For current information go to https://emergency.marincounty.org.

 Step 6: Action Plan

 There is a new action plan form that is required for all California Firewise sites.
-Fire Safe Marin has created a completed action plan using the new form that you can submit for any Marin Firewise site.
-It is based on the universal firewire actions that should be followed by each of our Firewise sites.
+Fire Safe Marin has created a completed action plan using the new form that you can submit for a Marin Firewise site.
+You will need to add the name of your site and a brief description of the site.
+It is based on the universal firewire actions that should be followed by each of our Firewise sites and links to the recommendations contained in the updated Marin Firewise Site Risk Assessment.

 Step 7: Educational Outreach

 Check the appropriate box(es) to indicate your educational activities.
-If your Firewise site has “advertised” Fire Safe Marin’s Webinars, Wildfire Watch TV, and/or Youtube Educational Videos this can count as “Wildfire workshop for residents with speakers/demonstrations from a forestry agency, fire department, or emergency management office.”
+If your Firewise site has promoted Fire Safe Marin’s Webinars, Wildfire Watch TV, and/or Youtube Educational Videos this can count as “Wildfire workshop for residents with speakers/demonstrations from a forestry agency, fire department, or emergency management office.”
 You may have done this by including our webinar links and/or our webinar page on your website, in your monthly newsletters, through your block captains, or in an email blast to your residents.
-We strongly encourage you to promote these educational programs.
+We strongly encourage you to promote these educational programs by showing one of our educational videos at each Firewise meeting and encouraging a discussion about the content.
+If questions come up that you cannot answer, just contact firewise@firesafemarin.org and we will assist.

 Step 8: Vegetation Removal